 If your course has a cumulative final exam, you must score 60 percent or higher on that exam to pass the course.
 For courses in which the final exam is not cumulative, the average grade on all exams must be at least 60 percent for you to pass the course.

-For an explanation of a specific course’s grading criteria, refer to the "Introduction" or "Syllabus" in your course.
-Exams will not be mailed to testing sites or administered on the Texas State campus until we have received all assignments due before the exam.
-You must receive official grades from your instructor for all prerequisite assignments before your exam will be mailed to a proctor or administered.
+For an explanation of a specific course’s exams and grading criteria, refer to the introduction or syllabus in your course.
+Exams will not be provided or approved until you have completed all assignments due before the exam.
+You must receive official grades from your instructor for all prerequisite assignments before your exam will be administered or mailed to a proctor.
 If you are taking a final exam, you are acknowledging that your course work is complete as submitted.
-All assignments received by your instructor to date will be factored into the computation of your final course grade, and no further submissions will be permitted.
+All assignments submitted to date will be factored into the computation of your final course grade, and no further submissions will be permitted.

 If you need assistance completing this form, please call the Office of Distance and Extended Learning at 512-245-2322 or 800-511-8656.

 Important: Proctorio is not currently available for correspondence courses.

 Many correspondence self-paced courses will have online exams that are proctored through Proctorio.
 This online proctoring service will give you flexibility to schedule exams at your convenience and take them wherever you want as long as you adhere to the course syllabus.
 The Course Offerings page is a complete listing of courses offered through this office and also specifies which courses use Proctorio.